-England’s COVID-19 ‘Freedom Day’ worries scientists, doctors as Delta variant cases spread
+England's COVID-19 'Freedom Day' worries scientists, doctors as Delta variant cases spread

 Smith, who was an avid clubgoer prior to the pandemic, said he can’t wait for the doors to open at midnight on Sunday.

 “I’ll be the first in the queue. ...
-[After] the last 18 months, it’s what we all need,” Smith said.
+[After] the last 18 months, it’s what we all need,” he said.
 “I just want to be dancing with strangers again.”

 Read more from Yahoo News: